What is Broadband?

 A broadband connection gives you the ability to do most common online activities without any problems.
 You can shop and bank online, stream video from sites like Netflix, play online games, and use social media.
 You also have enough upload speed with broadband to use video chat, which opens up things like online education and telehealth.

-Access to broadband internet has wide reaching effects.
-It improves economic stability, provides opportunities for education, increases social supports, provides more civic agency, and is associated with improved overall health in areas where it’s widely available.
+Access to broadband internet has wide-reaching effects.
+It improves economic stability, provides opportunities for education, increases social supports, provides more civic agency, and is associated with improved overall health in areas where it’s readily available.
 This is why bringing broadband to underserved areas is so important.

 What can’t I do with broadband?